Identification and adaptive control of a high-contrast focal plane wavefront correction system: Expectation-Maximization (E-M) algorithm

 The E-M algorithm alternates between maximizing this lower bound with respect to the hidden variable distribution, $\mathcal{Q}(X)$, and the model parameters, $\theta$.
-Computing the distribution $\mathcal{Q}(X)$ while fixing $\theta$ is called the expectation-step (E-step), and computing the model parameters $\theta$ while fixing $\mathcal{Q}(X)$ is called the maximization-step (M-step).
-Theoretically, the model parameter estimation always converges to a local minimum after enough iterations of the E-step and the M-step.
+Optimizing over the distribution $\mathcal{Q}(X)$ while fixing $\theta$ is called the expectation-step (E-step), and Optiming over the model parameters $\theta$ while fixing $\mathcal{Q}(X)$ is called the maximization-step (M-step).